JustArion/DeathMustDieMods/StarCruxExpansion/readme.md

 Done:
 - Added several more difficulty levels to most if not all `The Outer Circle` **Star Crux** challenges.
 - Increased Item Rarity progress bar includes modded difficulty levels.

-To Do:
-- Add custom modded challenges
+- Merged the [Longer Games](../LongerGames) mod into `Star Crux Expansion` under the `Star Crux Extras` realm.
 - Sync modded points pages with vanilla points
-  - Save modded realms' points on page navigate
 - Implement an affordance to notify the user that there are modded realms
-- ~~Add own page in the Star Crux for modded challenges~~
+- Add own page in the Star Crux for modded challenges
+  - Add custom modded challenges
 - Have the challenges appear properly in-game

+To Do:
+- Save modded realms' points on page navigate
+- Further refactorings for code quality and expandability in the future.
+(Mostly done in the form of builders)

-Alterations:
+### Alterations:

 | Code            |       Name       | Description                                    | # Increase Per Point | Max Level | Points Per Level |
 |:----------------|:----------------:|:-----------------------------------------------|:--------------------:|:---------:|:----------------:|